World Health Organisation

 WHO is now seeking to become more involved in the area of genomics in global health and has established a programme to re-stimulate genomics in global health inside and outside of WHO.

-WHO and HVPI have agreed on the language of a Memorandum of Understanding that sets out a programme of collaborative activities and projects that will set the global direction of genomics in global health.
+WHO and HVP have agreed on a Memorandum of Understanding that sets out a programme of collaborative activities and projects that will set the global direction of genomics in global health.
 This work will involve facilitating discussion among the international medical genetics and genomics community and coordinating international consultations on genetics and genomics integration into health systems, with the overarching aim of improving the provision of genetics and genomics health service deliver, particularly in low-resource setting and low- and middle-income countries.
-We expect this MOU to be executed in the coming weeks.
+This MOU has been in place since January 2015.

 The main objective of the United Nations Educational, Scientific and Cultural Organisation (UNESCO) is to contribute to peace and security in the world by promoting collaboration among nations through education, science, culture and communication and information.
 Established in 1945, UNESCO is the sole agency in the UN System having a unique mandate for the sciences, the “S” in UNESCO.
 The Organization acts as an advocate for science, as a platform for sharing ideas and standard setting, and promotes dialogue between scientists and policy makers.